Dotnet-Boxed/Templates/Docs/Orleans.md

 ## Contributing

-Please read the [guide](https://github.com/Dotnet-Boxed/Templates/blob/master/CONTRIBUTING.md) to learn how you can make a contribution.
+Please view the [Contributing](/.github/CONTRIBUTING.md) guide for more information.